 Earlier this year in the legislative session, Mississippi lawmakers failed to reach an agreement on a legislative proposal that could have served as a “backup plan” if Amendment 65 was overturned by the state’s Supreme Court.
 Patient advocates plan to keep fighting and will urge the legislature to establish a compassionate medical cannabis program.

 On Election Day, Mississippi voters overwhelmingly approved Amendment 65, a constitutional ballot initiative to establish a medical marijuana program for patients with debilitating conditions.

 Despite open opposition to medical marijuana from former and current elected officials, Mississippians passed the measure convincingly, with 68% of voters supporting medical marijuana and 74% siding with Amendment 65 over the legislature’s alternative measure, Amendment 65A.
-Mississippi is now the 36th state to pass a compassionate and comprehensive medical marijuana program.
-The measure will become effective sometime in December, 30 days after the secretary of state declares the official election results.

-Mississippi is one of the 27 states that have decriminalized — or, in 11 cases, legalized — personal-use marijuana possession.
+Mississippi is one of the 31 states that have decriminalized — or, in 18 cases, legalized — personal-use marijuana possession.
 First offense possession of 30 grams (a little more than an ounce) is punishable by a $250 fine instead of jail time and a civil summons as opposed to arrest, as long as the offender provides proof of identity and a written promise to appear in court.